w3f/polkadot-wiki/docs/general/attacks.md

 ### Malicious Browser Extension

-This scenario can happen if you have downloaded a malicious extension or a trusted extension, like the [Polkadot-JS Browser Extension](https://polkadot.js.org/extension/), from a non-trusted source.
+This scenario can happen if you have downloaded a malicious browser extension or a trusted browser extension, from a non-trusted source.
 In this scenario the extension will display that you will sign for an Extrinsic A but in the background will execute Extrinsic B. If you are using a [Ledger](https://www.ledger.com/) device this attack can be detected because you will be able to see Extrinsic B on the screen of your Ledger device.

 ### Corrupted metadata

 This attack is least common and might result in signing a non-intended extrinsic without the possibility of verifying it.
 Before authorizing the metadata update check who is requesting it.
-Metadata updates for the Polkadot-JS Browser Extension (or other extensions) might be requested by the Polkadot-JS UI and dApps (for example DeFi apps of parachains).
+Metadata updates for browser extensions might be requested by dApps (for example DeFi apps of parachains).
 For the extensions, you should trust the app that requests the update.
 When updating the metadata for Parity Signer you should trust the issuer of the metadata (or generate the QR fountain yourself).

 ### Corrupted QR-code (Parity Signer)